crond-jaist/CyATP/training_content/content_guide.md

 To regenerate quiz question data if concept data was changed/updated, follow the following steps:

-1. Extract the model file archive `CyATP_LargeFiles` provided as asset with the CyATP release into the directory `training_content/generate_content/generate_quiz/` inside the CyATP folder.
+1. Extract the content of the `model_data.zip` archive provided as asset with the CyATP release into the directory `training_content/generate_content/generate_quiz/` inside the CyATP folder.